Inside the Viva Connections desktop app, or BYO Viva app

 How to export and reuse the Data View Web Part

 Inspired by the latest SharePoint PodShow topic; The SharePoint Data View Web Part-Episode 31 and Laura Rogers post on building a permissions dashboard I just had to write this post.
 In the last paragraph Laura quickly mentions how you can reuse the created Data View Web Part.
 I think this is really important to know how to export and import this Web Part.
 What I don’t want people to do is to fire up SharePoint Designer and create these Data View Web Parts in the production environment so that the pages get’s unghosted or customized.
+Also when you are working with solutions packages and features to deploy your applications in environments it’s necessary to know how to do this.

 SharePoint